Addiction | 5 min read

 In some cases, medications may be used to counteract withdrawal symptoms, such as anti-nausea medication for vomiting or sleep aids for insomnia.
 With alcohol, benzodiazepines like Ativan may be used to help with withdrawal symptoms.[8]

 These drugs need to be used very carefully, especially with polysubstance withdrawal.
-Polysubstance withdrawal can be extremely unpredictable, so medical monitoring is always necessary to decrease the likelihood of complications or relapse.
+Polysubstance withdrawal can be highly unpredictable, so medical monitoring is always necessary to decrease the likelihood of complications or relapse.

 Detox is a crucial step toward polysubstance addiction recovery, but it’s not enough on its own.
-After detox, it’s important to start a comprehensive addiction treatment program that includes individualized care to address the social, emotional, and psychological aspects of addiction.
-While your treatment may vary, it may include individual and group counseling, behavioral therapies, and support groups.
+After detox, it’s essential to start a comprehensive addiction treatment program that includes individualized care to address the social, emotional, and psychological aspects of substance abuse.
+While your treatment may vary, it may consist of individual and group counseling, behavioral therapies, and support groups.

 Opioid painkillers like hydrocodone have plenty of risks on their own, but the risks are compounded when you mix opioids with alcohol.
-If you’re struggling with an addiction to opioids, alcohol, or both, help is available.
+If you’re struggling with an addiction to opioids, alcohol, or polysubstance abuse, help is available.
 Getting addiction treatment significantly reduces the risks of overdose and adverse health effects.

 Prescription opioids like hydrocodone should never be mixed with alcohol.
 Combining these two substances can result in slowed or arrested breathing, weak pulse and blood pressure, unconsciousness, coma, and possible death.

-Hydrocodone can have possible drug interactions, including potentially dangerous interactions with other depressants like alcohol, benzodiazepines, or sedatives.
+Hydrocodone can have possible drug interactions, including potentially dangerous interactions with other depressants like alcohol, benzodiazepines, sleep aids, or sedatives.
 You should also avoid mixing hydrocodone with illicit drugs like heroin, cocaine, or methamphetamine.

 Here at Ascendant New York, we understand the importance of having access to accurate medical information you can trust, especially when you or a loved one is suffering from addiction.
 Find out more on our policy.